Function Call

 Number: Date serial number

-Returns the day of the week of the date represented by the date serial number.
+Returns the day of the week corresponding to the date serial number.

 1